numberoverzero/bloop/docs/user/02_mutate.rst

         # Throws bloop.ConstraintViolation on failure
         engine.save(user, condition=is_verified)

-This is much better than checking the ``verified`` property locally, since it could change between when the user is loaded and when the save is executed.
+This is much better than checking the ``verified`` property locally, since the property could change in DynamoDB between when the user is loaded and when the save is executed.

-When ``atomic`` is True, bloop inserts a condition (or ANDs with a provided condition) that requires the state in DynamoDB to match the last state that was loaded from DynamoDB.
+When ``atomic`` is True, bloop inserts a condition (or ANDs with a user-provided condition) that requires the state in DynamoDB to match the last state that was loaded from DynamoDB.
 For new objects, an atomic save requires that the object not exist in DynamoDB.